alfonmedela/triplet-loss-pytorch/README.md

 # Triplet SemiHardLoss
 PyTorch semi hard [triplet loss](https://arxiv.org/pdf/1503.03832.pdf).
 Based on tensorflow addons version that can be found [here](https://www.tensorflow.org/addons/tutorials/losses_triplet).
 There is no need to create a siamese architecture with this implementation, it is as simple as following *main_train_triplet.py* cnn creation process!

+**WARNING**
+If you're using fastai library, it will return an error when predicting the embeddings with learn.predict.
+It internally knows that your data has N classes and if the embedding vector has M dimensions, beeing M>N, and the predicted highest value is larger than N, that class does not exist and returns an error.
+So either create your prediction function or make a simple modification of the source code that will modify self.classes list length.

 The triplet loss is a great choice for classification problems with *N_CLASSES >> N_SAMPLES_PER_CLASS*.
 For example, face recognition problems.
 <br/><br/>
 <img src="https://user-images.githubusercontent.com/18154355/61485418-1cbb1f00-a96f-11e9-8de8-3c46eef5a7dc.png" width="400" height="178" />